 I am so honored to be assuming the role of MRWBA President.
-The MRWBA is a phenomenal group of attorneys and an association with sophisticated and timely programs.
-I chose our theme for the 2013-14 MRWBA bar year as “Relishing our Relationships.”
-I picked this theme not just because as a former English major I thought it had good alliteration – and not just because I really like relish on my hotdogs – but because the theme has so much possibility.
+The MRWBA is a phenomenal group of attorneys, and an association with sophisticated and timely programs.
+I chose our theme for the 2013-14 MRWBA year as “Relishing our Relationships.”
+I picked this theme not just because I am an English major, but I also think it has good alliteration – plus I really like relish on my hotdogs.
+The theme has so much possibility.

 Colleen M. Quinn

 March 13, 2014

 5:30 p.m.
 Social 52 Kitchen & Craft Bar

 Click Here to Register: Membership Social

 March 18, 2014

 8:00 a.m. at Oliver Hill Courts Building